Love's About to Change My Heart

-"Love's About to Change My Heart" is the third single from Another Place and Time, the 1989 album by Donna Summer.
-The song was released on August 14, 1989 by Atlantic Records and Warner Bros.
+"Love's About to Change My Heart" is the third single from American singer Donna Summer's 14th studio album, Another Place and Time (1989).
+The song was released on August 14, 1989, by Atlantic Records and Warner Bros.
 Records.
 It was written and produced by British production team Stock Aitken & Waterman.
-Released as the second single in the US, the song was a hit on the dance charts, but failed to repeat the Top 40 success it enjoyed in Europe.
+Released as the second single in the US, the song was a number-three hit on the Billboard Dance Club Play chart.

-In contemporary interviews, Summer described the track as one of her favourite cuts; tying only with "Breakaway" as the best from the LP.
+In contemporary interviews, Summer described the track as one of her favorite cuts; tying only with "Breakaway" as the best from the LP.
 The late singer's husband, Bruce Sudano, said that both he and Summer were very enthusiastic about the track because of its quality, her powerful vocal performance, and the song's deference to her strongest work with Giorgio Moroder, saying, "It's a full showcase on every level".

 Critical reception

 When reviewing the single, Stephen Duffy of Record Mirror simply wrote: "Not as good as Kylie and that's a terrible thing to say...", which refers to his review of Cliff Richard's "I Just Don't Have the Heart" (on the same page) in which he stated the same thing and asked: "How will he moonwalk to this?"
 In the same magazine, the Civillés & Cole 12" mix was praised by James Hamilton, considering that this "vastly superior 0-124 bpm remix turns [Summer's] most recent, rather limp, Stock Aitken Waterman creation into a superb solidly bounding and soaring stormer in the classic "disco" style of a decade ago".